 Istanbul's ambitious mayor deals a new blow to Erdogan

-Ekrem Imamoglu's second victory in an Istanbul city election on Sunday cemented his standing as Turkey's top opposition leader in a new blow to President Recep Tayyip Erdogan and his ruling party.
+Ekrem Imamoglu's second convincing victory in an Istanbul city election looks set to propel him into the running for the 2028 presidential vote.

-The football-loving 52-year-old, who first became the mega-city's mayor in 2019, again defeated Erdogan's chosen candidate in the country's economic powerhouse despite a concerted effort to unseat him by the veteran president.
+The football-loving 52-year-old, who first became the mega-city's mayor in 2019, on Sunday again defeated Erdogan's chosen candidate in the country's economic powerhouse despite a concerted effort to unseat him by the veteran president.

-Sunday's election took place with rampant inflation and a massive devaluation of the lira currency weighing on many households.
+"Tomorrow is a new spring day for our country," Imamoglu told tens of thousands of euphoric supporters cheering his re-election late Sunday, wearing his trademark shirtsleeves and rimless glasses.

-"This country doesn't deserve poverty," Imamoglu said in January as he campaigned for a new term, turning his fire against Erdogan.
+Imamoglu, candidate for the social-democratic Republican People's Party , had spent much of the campaign targeting Erdogan rather than his nominal opponent, former environment minister Murat Kurum.

-With inflation above 65 percent, Immamoglu said that Erdogan had "turned the rules of economics upside down".
+Largely unknown in 2019, Imamoglu that year ended 25 years of rule by Erdogan's Justice and Development Party and its allies in the city of 16 million where the president was once mayor.

-In 2019, Imamoglu ended 25 years of rule by Erdogan's Justice and Development Party and its allies in the city of 16 million.
+The smooth talking Imamoglu was initially stripped of his victory when the vote was controversially annulled.
+But he won by an even bigger margin in a re-run three months later.

-The smooth-talking opposition figure was initially stripped of his victory when the vote was controversially annulled.
-But he won by an even bigger margin when a re-run was held three months later.
+He has since become one of Turkey's most popular politicians, even as he was targeted with legal action.

-An Istanbul court ruled in 2023 that an Imamoglu remark to reporters that city election officials were "idiots" was defamatory and sentenced him to nearly three years in jail.
+An Istanbul court ruled in late 2022 that Imamoglu had defamed city election officials by calling them "idiots", sentencing him to nearly three years in jail.

 It barred him from politics for the duration of the sentence.